Ali-Aldulaimi/AutomatedTestSystem/README.md

 ### Automated Test System for AQ-G25x Protection Relays
 ## Project Overview
 This repository houses the Automated Test System designed for the thorough testing and evaluation of AQ-G25x protection relays manufactured by Arcteq Oy.
-The project was undertaken by Mohamed Mahmud Ali during his practical training period.
 It encompasses the development and implementation of a sophisticated testing framework using a Jenkins Pipeline to manage and automate tasks across various testing stages.

 ## System Description